department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/research-findings.md

 > *"I don't understand.
 I would have to ask someone or look it up" (p8)*.

 - RECOMMENDATION: Add more description to the benefits and/or provide links to details for "VA health care", "most types of care", "copays", and "full copays".
-- RECOMMENDATION: Consider making the bullets for each benefit more consistent so it's easier to compare them across income thresholds:
+- RECOMMENDATION: Consider making the bullets for each benefit more consistent so it's easier to compare them across income thresholds (which all participants tried to do):
   - Outpatient and inpatient visits
   - Prescriptions
   - Travel pay (if applicable)